bitfwdcommunity/Blockathon/README.md

 - [Sponsorship](https://github.com/bitfwdcommunity/Blockathon#sponsorship) - How are you going to finance the event?
 - [Speakers / Judges / Mentors](https://github.com/bitfwdcommunity/Blockathon#speakers-and-judges) - Who will be speaking, judging and helping out?
 - [Prizes](https://github.com/bitfwdcommunity/Blockathon#prizes) - What will the attendees be awarded?
-- Merchandise / Swag - Will you have some awesome tshirts/stickers to give to your team + attendees?
+- [Merchandise / Swag](https://github.com/bitfwdcommunity/Blockathon/blob/master/README.md#merchandise) - Will you have some awesome swag to give to your team + attendees?

 Marketing
 - Duration / 2 Weeks before... / 3 - 4 weeks